-- Contact the Benefits Service Center to request a CIGNA Claim Form within 30 days of the death or injury.
-(In the event of your death, your supervisor will notify Survivor Support Services, who will coordinate filing for VPAI and AD&D benefits, similar to the procedures outlined for life insurance claims in Term Life Insurance).
-Complete the form according to accompanying directions.
-All claims must be submitted on CIGNA forms. - Send the completed claim form to the Benefits Service Center along with documentation of the claim (such as a police report of an accident and a certified copy of the death certificate).
-The Benefits Service Center sends the claim to CIGNA for processing. - CIGNA processes claims within 90 days from the day they are received.
+- Call Cigna at one of the numbers listed in the Reference Information section or Cigna.com/customer-forms to report the Accident. - Complete and submit the form according to accompanying directions within 30 days of the death or injury.
+All claims must be submitted on CIGNA forms.
+Proof of loss will be required in order to validate your claim.
+(In the event of your death, your supervisor will notify Survivor Support Services, who will coordinate filing for VPAI and AD&D benefits, similar to the procedures outlined for life insurance claims in Term Life Insurance). - CIGNA processes claims within 90 days from the day they are received.
 In some cases, however, more time may be needed.
 If this is the case with your claim, CIGNA notifies you that an additional 90 days will be required.
-At any point during the claim review period, you may be asked to supply additional information and/or submit to a medical examination at LINA's expense. - If your claim is approved the insurance proceeds will be deposited into a CIGNA Resource Manager Account (similar to a money market checking account) which earns interest.
+At any point during the claim review period, you may be asked to supply additional information and/or submit to a medical examination at LINA's expense.

-- If your claim is denied, you or your beneficiary will be notified in writing.
+- If your claim is approved the insurance proceeds will be deposited into a CIGNA Resource Manager Account (similar to a money market checking account) which earns interest. - If your claim is denied, you or your beneficiary will be notified in writing.
 Notification explains the reasons for the denial and specifies the provisions of the LINA group policy that prevent approval of the claim.
 The notification may also describe what additional information, if any, could change the outcome of the decision. - If your claim is denied or you have not received a response by the end of the second 90-day review period, you may request a review of your claim. - No one may take legal action regarding the claim until 60 days after filing the claim.
 No legal action may be taken more than three years after filing the claim.
 You must exhaust your administrative appeals before filing any legal action regarding a claim denial.